ti-oluwa/crypt/README.md

 # Easy peasy!
 ```

-If you noticed, we converted the common signature to a json before sending it over the network.
+If you noticed, we converted the common signature to json before sending it over the network.
 You do this using the `json` method of the `CommonSignature` class.

-### Encrypting function outputs
+### Encrypting function output

 Say you have a method in a class called `Human` which returns the contact information of the human which will be sent over a network.
 You may want to encrypt the result of the method before sending it.
 How do you do this?